-At least 34 killed across Gaza as Israeli army escalates assault in north
+At least 39 killed across Gaza as Israeli army escalates assault in north

 Residents in northern Gaza’s Jabalia say Israeli tanks reach heart of camp amid siege and telecommunications blackout.

-Israeli strikes across the besieged Gaza Strip have killed at least 34 Palestinians, the Ministry of Health says, with many of the casualties reported in the northern part of the enclave, where Israeli forces have stepped up their ground assault.
+Israeli strikes across the besieged Gaza Strip have killed at least 39 Palestinians, medical sources told Al Jazeera, with many of the casualties reported in the northern part of the enclave where Israeli forces have stepped up their ground assault.

 Residents of Jabalia in northern Gaza said on Friday that Israeli tanks had reached the centre of the refugee camp, using heavy air and ground fire, after pushing through suburbs and residential districts.